-You will find the MAC address of your communication server in IP network I IP addressing ($\mathbf{Q} = 9q$) of WebAdmin.
+You will find the MAC address of your communication server in IP network I IP addressing ($\mathbb{Q} = 9g$) of WebAdmin.

 5. Choose your communication server from the list, and when prompted, enter the Registration user name and the Registration password.